include4eto/cslp/README.md

 	areaIdx 0 ...
 	...
 	```
+- Outputs for some test files are stored in `test/outputs`

 ### Used objects structure
 This is useful for visualizing what objects used in the simulation look like (that don't already